corrieb/bensdoings/dind/README.md

 1. Dynamic

 The dynamic method involves passing the Compose file to the containerVM as part of the ``docker create`` or ``docker run`` commands.
-The dynamic method always requires subsequent pulling of the requisite images before the application can start, unless a persistent volume is used for the image cache (see above).
+The dynamic method implies subsequent pulling of the requisite images before the application can start, unless a persistent volume is used for the image cache (see above).

 An example Dockerfile demonstrating the dynamic method is in ``/compose/dynamic``.
 It adds docker-compose binaries to the existing Photon dind image.
 The command serializes the yml to a file, starts the Docker engine, waits for it to start and then runs ``docker-compose up``.
 The lifespan of the containerVM is tied to the lifespan of the docker-compose process.